 Panama - Exile Island

-Voting off Edgardo in Fiji, catching the arrogant "Four Horsemen" alliance completely off-guard.
+- Voting off Edgardo in Fiji, catching the arrogant "Four Horsemen" alliance completely off-guard.
 This was actually thanks to Dreamz's shifted his alleigance to Earl's alliance.

 - Michelle made fire by using Sylvia's bifocals and water. (a la Lord of the Flies) Not everyone thought it was going to work, but it worked!

-Yau-Man's very first scene.
-All of the buff guys like Rocky, Alex, and Dreamz couldn't open a crate that was dropped at the beach, no matter how hard they kicked it or smashed it.
-So up waddles this 54-year-old, scrawny Asian man who looks like he's going to starve to death by the end of the first day, and he says he can open the crate.
-People laugh but decide to humor him, and give him the crate... and he immediately hits its corner against a rock, causing the whole crate to crack open.
+- Yau-Man's very first scene.
+All of the buff guys like Rocky, Alex, and Dreamz couldn't open a crate that was dropped at the beach, no matter how hard they kicked it or smashed it or even throw the rock at it.
+Then came Yau-Man and gives it a try, and the group humors him.
+In less than ten seconds, he manages to open it by hitting it at the corner of the crate.
 That Master's degree he has in physics is good for something!

 Micronesia - Fans Vs. Favorites

 - The many many blindsides from the Black Widow Brigade lead by Parvati, Amanda, Cirie, Natalie and Alexis.
 James was lucky he wasn't the victim since he was force to quit due to injury.